18dew/eth_interface/README.md

 - contractPath ( As Inputs to constructor )
 - Wallet JSON ( As part of environment variables )
 - Password for wallet ( As part of environment variables )

+Refer to Wiki page of this repo for detailed usage